Geo Sar Utha Kay

 Geo Sar Utha Kay (جیو سر اُٹھا کے) is a 2017 Pakistani action-drama film directed and produced by Nadeem Cheema under his production banner Cheema Films.

 The film was written by Nasir Mehmood.
 Veteran actors Babar Ali, Shafqat Cheema, Nayyer Ejaz and Rashid Mehmood were cast in prominent roles.
-The film is based around actual events, involving Chottu Gang of outlaws, of the 'Kacha' riverain area of Southern Punjab, Pakistan.
+The film is based around actual events, involving the Chottu Gang of outlaws, of the 'Kacha' riverain area of Southern Punjab, Pakistan.

 Plot

-The film is based around actual events involving the Chottu Gang of outlaws based in 'Kacha' area of Rajanpur District in Southern Punjab.
-The gang had brought terror to the land and the people living there.
+The film is based around actual events involving the Chottu Gang of outlaws based in the 'Kacha' area of Rajanpur District in Southern Punjab.
+The gang has brought terror to the land and the people living there.
 A police team has been sent to put a stop to the gang's crimes.
 It would be a bloody struggle for the police.